kamilaut/meet/README.md

 **Testing Framework:** Used to write tests with a coverage rate of 90% or higher.
 Puppeteer (EndToEnd testing), Jest-Cucumber(Acceptance/BDD Testing), Enzyme (TDD).

-**Online Monitoring Tool:** Implemented to monitor the application's performance and usage.
+**Atatus:** Implemented to monitor the application's performance and usage.

 **Oauth2**